 The general consensus around the world is that medical grade gloves and masks should be left on shelves for front line workers.
 However, wearing a homemade mask can help protect others while venturing out.
 This is an important consideration, as transmission can happen when the carrier is asymptomatic.

+Wearing disposable gloves can give you peace of mind as a layer of protection against a range of hazards, including biohazards such as pathogens (including bacteria and viruses), and certain chemicals.
+Visit unigloves to find the right gloves for you and minimize your risk of being in contact with unwanted pathogens.
 If you wear gloves, know that you can still transfer the virus between surfaces.
 Pull your gloves off so that they turn inside out and dispose of them in a garbage can— not on the ground.

 Reassurance from Businesses

 You have a basic human right to ask travel-related businesses what they're doing to protect their customers.
 Fortunately, many travel companies are being transparent and posting their procedures online.
 For example, Globe Car & Truck Rental has a banner posted on their homepage outlining the details of the disinfection process and rental process to protect customers and staff.
 Airlines are also posting images of their disinfectant protocols.

 If you're in doubt, call the business and ask what they're doing.
 Don't hesitate to bring your own wipes and give surfaces a cleaning to help you feel more comfortable and less anxious.

 While disinfectant wipes and spray can help, they don't mitigate the need for proper hygiene.
 Health authorities around the world are still saying that proper hand washing is more effective in reducing the spread.